-To help thwart the wave of rising business email compromise incidents, we are working on launching a new module specifically designed to prevent BEC attacks.
-The module will be available as a standalone product, regardless of whether you opt for our anti-virus (Thor Vigilance) or malware prevention solution (Thor Foresight).
+To help thwart the wave of rising business email compromise incidents, we have launched Mailsentry, a new module specifically designed to prevent BEC attacks.
+The new security layer is powered by 125 different vectors so that no suspicious email can pass its analysis. it can pick up on the slightest alterations, such as a changed IBAN code in an otherwise legitimate string of emails.
+Mailsentry is available as a standalone product, regardless of whether you opt for our anti-virus (Thor Vigilance) or malware prevention solution (Thor Foresight).

-With this new module installed into your company’s systems, you can make sure that all employees within your organization are protected from business email compromise attacks.
-The module will signal everyone who’s receiving an email whether that email is legit or not, regardless of how correct the email address seems to be.
+With the new Mailsentry module installed into your company’s systems, you can make sure that all employees within your organization are protected from business email compromise attacks.
+The BEC shield will signal everyone who’s receiving an email whether that email is legit or not, regardless of how correct the email address seems to be.

 This way, you can focus on what really drives your business without needing to worry about business email compromise on top of everything.